 What The Church Believes

-The full inspiration of the Holy Scriptures, their authority and sufficiency as not only containing, but being in themselves the Word of God.
+The full inspiration of the Holy Scriptures, their authority and sufficiency as not only containing, but being in themselves the Word of God; the reliability of the New Testament in its testimony to the character and authorship of the Old Testament; and the need of the teaching of the Holy Spirit to a true and spiritual understanding of the whole.

-The unity of the Godhead and the divine co-equality of the Father, the Son and the Holy Spirit.
+The unity of the Godhead and the divine co-equality of the Father, the Son and the Holy Spirit; the sovereignty of God in creation, providence, and redemption.

-The total depravity of human nature in consequence of the fall and the necessity of the new birth.
+The total depravity of human nature in consequence of the fall and the necessity for regeneration.

 The justification of the sinners by grace alone, through faith alone, in Christ alone.